Quants & context for coding agents

 Practical checklist for squads

-2. Use AWQ or GGUF when you need the smallest weights; accept occasional quantization artifacts.
+2. Use AWQ / INT4 (W4A16) when you need the smallest weights on Ada/Hopper; accept occasional quantization artifacts.

-5. Default to a moderate effective context (often ≤ ~100k tokens) unless you have a clear need for a single ultra-long attention pass; use summaries and retrieval to avoid pointless KV bloat.
+6. Default to a moderate effective context (often ≤ ~100k tokens) unless you need a single ultra-long attention pass; use summaries and retrieval to avoid pointless KV bloat.

-6. Huge refactors: long context or better chunking and plans, sometimes the second is more reliable.
+7. Huge refactors: long context or better chunking and plans — sometimes the second is more reliable.

 References